aniass/Waste-Classification/README.md

 ### Technologies

 The project is created with:
-* Python 3.6
+* Python 3.8
-* libraries: TensorFlow, Keras, Numpy.
+* libraries: TensorFlow, keras, numpy, pandas, seaborn.

 **Running the project:**